moosefactory/MFResManager/readme.md

 So if anyone can teach me anything more on the subject, I'll be glad.

+It also embeds a CocoaPod configuration file (podspec).

 ###Installation
 ---------------
 MFResManager is available through CocoaPods.
 To install it, simply add the following line to your Podfile: